What Is a UU@UN Envoy?

 - Monthly Conference Calls usually happen at 3pm & 6pm Eastern on the third Tuesday of each month.
 Check the Envoy News for details on upcoming calls.

 - Add your congregation's Envoy or Envoy Team to the Map of UU@UN Envoys.
 When logged in, click the username of an Envoy on the map to contact them directly.

 Envoy Program History

-How did the UU-UNO and the Envoy system originate, and how is it related to the UUA?
+How did the UU@UN and the Envoy system originate, and how is it related to the UUA?

 In 1962 the U.S. Ambassador to the UN, Adlai Stevenson in talking to Reverend Dana Greeley suggested that each UU congregation have an Envoy who would inform UUs about the activities of the UN.
 Following this, an office was set up by the Unitarian Universalist Association (UUA) to coordinate the efforts of such Envoys.
-Thus, the UU United Nations Office was formed and initially under the Department of Social Justice, UUA.
+Thus, the UU Office at the United Nations was formed and initially under the Department of Social Justice, UUA.
 Later, it was spun off as an associate organization with no direct funding from UUA.
-In July 2011, the UU-UNO rejoined the UUA as a part of its the International Resources Department.
+In July 2011, the UU@UN rejoined the UUA as a part of the International Resources Department.